 Creating a spring travel capsule wardrobe is a breeze once you get the hang of it.
 You’ll be packing light and looking fabulous!

-- Create a detailed pack list: This will keep you from overpacking.
+- Create a detailed packing list: This will keep you from overpacking.

 - Color Coordination: Choose a base color (think neutrals) and ensure everything coordinates with it